 Top tips for a healthy garden all year round

-- Look regularly and closely at your plants for signs of disease and, in this way, any outbreaks of pests can be caught early, before their health is affected.
+- Look regularly and closely at your plants for signs of disease.
+This way outbreaks of pests can be caught early.

-- Spring is the best time of year to put organic fertiliser on the garden, in the form of well-rotted manure, bonemeal, chicken manure, etc. This ensures that all plants get a good start to the new season and can grow well and thus keep healthy.
+- Spring is the best time of year to put organic fertiliser on the garden.
+Plants will get a good start to the new season and can grow well and thus keep healthy.

 - Good intentions should extend to weeding if possible, particularly during the first flush of growth, when there is plenty of bare earth around, and plant growth is not fully established.
 This can be a time when the weeds appear to be winning the battle, so little and often is the key.
 Regular hoeing and hand weeding, on a dry day, when the weeds are still small will keep them in check.